lintian0616/bica/README.md

 We used [CIBERSORT](https://cibersort.stanford.edu/) to estimate the bone stroma percent in in bone-in-culture array (**BICA**) models and *in vivo* bone lesions (**IVBL**).

-**CIBERSORT** only provide signature gene file for 22 immune cell types (LM22), and we need to generate a custom 13 bone marrow cell types using public available RNA-seq dataset [E-MTAB-2923](https://www.ebi.ac.uk/arrayexpress/experiments/E-MTAB-2923/).
+**CIBERSORT** only provide signature gene file for 22 immune cell types (LM22), and we need to generate a custom 13 signatures of bone marrow cell types using public available RNA-seq dataset [E-MTAB-2923](https://www.ebi.ac.uk/arrayexpress/experiments/E-MTAB-2923/).

 The directory **boneRefSamples** contains: